andrewjamesford/andrewford-co-nz-11ty/content/articles/lastfm-widget-netlify-functions/index.md

 npm install -D node-fetch@3
 ```

 Once we have that setup, we can create a JavaScript function to make the get request return the result.
 I've made my function an imported node fetch, and then made a handler function for my get request.
-I then pulled in my API key from the environment file that we created, and then you can see here we have a feature quest for the API key added as a string literal.
+I then pulled in my API key from the environment file that we created, and then you can see here we have a request with the API key added as a string literal.
 I then created a last track object and retrieved the appropriate details from the JSON data requested and finally returned the result.
-You can see I have my last FM username in the string for the URL that we're calling.
+You can see I have my Last FM username in the string for the URL that we're calling.
 You will need to replace that with your own username.

 ```javascript
 import fetch from "node-fetch";